Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Conclusions

 \section{Conclusions}

-This survey attempted to provide a comprehensive overview of NLP in the education domain, as depicted in Figure~\ref{fig:significance}.
-We highlight that NLP techniques can be applied to various procedure of education.
-After process and analysis the raw data from diverse data source, NLP applications can be directly serve to tutoring and learning.
-Our survey highlights four representative tasks (i.e., question answering, question construction, automated assessment, and error correction) with their fine-grained sub-tasks as the focus of this survey due to their significant impact in teaching and learning.
+This survey attempted to provide a comprehensive overview of NLP in the education domain.
+We highlight that NLP techniques can be applied to various procedures of education.
+Our survey highlights four representative tasks (i.e., question answering, question construction, automated assessment, and error correction) with their fine-grained sub-tasks as the focus of this survey due to their significant impact on teaching and learning.
 According to the taxonomy, we go deep into these tasks and illustrate the evolution of their techniques.
-For each task, we describe its task definition, unique challenges in education domain, and its corresponding solutions.
-Early studies developed based on rule-based, deep learning-based methods to solve these tasks.
-Thank to the advancement of LLMs, a number of methods start collaborating LLMs with traditional methods.
-This innovation has led to a easier paradigm that improve the performance and decrease the demand of the annotation data.
-However, LLMs also encounter some new issues like domain knowledge incorporation and over-correction when we apply them to specific tasks.
-Therefore, future studies need to fuse LLMs to the diverse tasks with the consideration of solving the their drawbacks.
-Then, to help readers apply applications on education scenarios, we present the off-the-shelf toolkits and demonstrations.
-Despite the strides made in NLP applications on education domain, there still remains improvement room for diverse tasks.
+Despite the strides made in NLP applications in the education domain, there still remains room for the improvement of diverse tasks.
 In the last section, we suggest some future directions for NLP in the education domain.

-We would like to note that besides the highlighted tasks in this survey, there are some other tasks that can contribute to the educational scenarios.
-For example, knowledge graph construction~\cite{ wright:2022bioact,christopher:sigmod2016,wu:SIGMOD2018} aims to organize and extract the knowledge points from the unstructured data sources to form a knowledge graph, which is able to demonstrate the connection between the schema for various subjects and denote to the downstream applications.
-Moreover, another NLP application controllable text generation~\cite{carlsson:acl2022,tian2023r, suzgun2022prompt} aims to generate text with given style strength, length, or components, which can help teachers prepare sentences teaching materials for the linguistics courses.
+We would like to note that besides the highlighted tasks in this survey, there are other studies that can contribute to the educational scenarios.
+For example, knowledge graph construction~\cite{wright:2022bioact} aims to organize and extract the knowledge points from the unstructured data sources to form a knowledge graph, which is able to demonstrate the connection between the schema for various subjects and support downstream applications.
 In summary, the demand for educational applications is increasing and educational NLP will thrive to be a promising research area.
 We hope this survey will give a comprehensive picture of educational NLP and we encourage more contribution in this field.

 \ignore{ \appendices